Our story

 Photo · coming

-Operates AndyTrack Trade, a China-based sourcing, procurement, shipping, and inspection business with direct routes to Ghana.
-As COO he is the operational backbone of the business - the ability to source, inspect, ship, and warehouse hardware through an existing China–Ghana supply chain is a competitive advantage no other Ghana CPO startup currently has.
+Founder of MS Auto Cars, shipping EVs from China to Ghana, and a solar installation business serving homes, offices, and businesses across Accra.
+One of Ghana's earliest EV voices online, with a 400k+ following across platforms.
+Has been telling people EVs were coming to Ghana since before they did.
+Now he's plugging them in.
+As COO, the operational backbone of the business - the ability to source, inspect, ship, install, and service through an existing China-Ghana EV supply chain is a competitive advantage no other Ghana CPO startup currently has.

 ask@pitvolt.com →